 Articles are delivered electronically via ILLiad and do not need to be returned.
 Be sure to save articles received to your computer as they are only available for 60 days.

-Materials should be returned on time to the circulation desk.
+Materials should be returned on time to the Library Services Desk.
 If ILL materials are late, you will receive overdue notices as a reminder.
-You will be billed for the replacement cost ($50 minimum) of materials over 30 days late, but this will refunded if the item is returned.
+You will be billed for the replacement cost ($50 minimum) of materials over 30 days late, but this will be refunded if the item is returned within 30 days.
 The ILL office may also suspend future ILL privileges if materials are late.

 Copyright & Photocopying

 The Norwich University Library follows current copyright guidelines when requesting a copy of material.
 We request no more than five articles in a calendar year from the most recent five-year period of a given journal title .
 If this limit is exceeded, we place requests through an article delivery service.
 All supplied copies include a notice of copyright.